andyharless/paces/README.md

 `get_training_data.py`: code to sample clips from songs and associate each clip with a candidate tempo
 `SaveMegabatch.ipynb`: code to standardize clips for use as training/validation data and produce large files thereof
 `BestStage0Model.ipynb`: code to train and validate the best model

-`ExploreMegabatch.ipynb`: code to examine the training data with an eye to preprocessing
+`eda.ipynb` : code to examine the training data with an eye to preprocessing and visualizing positive/negative examples
+`small_sample.pkl.gz`: data sampled by eda.ipynb
+`medium_sample.pkl.gz`: data sampled by eda.ipynb
 `ModelExperiments.ipynb`: messy code used to run different versions of the model ("how the sausage is made")
-`TrueFalseExamples.ipynb`: code to visualize examples of positive and negative training cases

 ## Results

 [Section to be added]